 Each type of roof is different and possesses its distinctive characters and appeal.
-Below are a few roof types you can consider when building your home.
+Below are a few roof types you can consider when purchasing or building your home.

 Picking the right roof is one of the most important architectural decisions you will make for a new home.
 Considering what a significant investment this will be and the variety of choices you can choose from, narrowing down your final pick can be complex.
 From functionality, style, budget, materials to be used, and considering your area’s climate.
 Here’s a list of the most common types of roofs.